 2010’s Blur from Activision was the closest game to the Burnout franchise we’ve seen.
 Using real world cars, Blur’s arcade racing had an emphasis on stunts, pleasing the fans, and running other racers off the road.
 But Blur also had a feature typically reserved for cart racers: items — making it a great PS3 game.

 Acquiring power-ups throughout the match allowed you to do things like shoot other racers and Blur introduced these mechanics in fun ways.
 Running through designated icons would force you to perform a specific action in order to earn a powerful boost.
 Sometimes you’d have to perform an airborne trick, and other times you’d have to test your drifting skills.

 Slick, forgiving handling made Blur easy to pick up.
 The diversity and unexpectedness of the gameplay gave Blur that sense of excitement typically reserved for Burnout and cart racers.

-The most prolific racing game franchise of all time, Need for Speed titles have almost always been good.
+The most prolific racing game franchise of all time, Need for Speed titles have almost always been good and this one happened to be a cross-platform game.
 Few have been great, though.
 Need for Speed Rivals, a game that straddled the line between two console generations, proved to be the most impressive entry yet.

 Set in an open world, Rivals refined the cops and robbers mechanic from Hot Pursuit and Most Wanted, implementing unique narratives depending on which role you took.
 An RPG of sorts, with each stunt-fueled objective completed, your driver leveled up.
 Rivals blurred the line between single player and multiplayer by letting you join up with friends without leaving an instance of your game.